-rhpctl disallow imagetype -imagetype image_type {-user user_name [client cluster_name] | -role role_name}
+rhpctl disallow imagetype -imagetype image\type {-user user\name [client cluster\name] | -role role\name}

-Table A-36 rhpctl disallow imagetype Command Parameters
+Table A-39 rhpctl disallow imagetype Command Parameters

 Parameter Description -imagetype image_type Specify the name of the image type from which you are revoking access.
 Use ORACLEDBSOFTWARE (default) for Oracle database software, ORACLEGISOFTWARE for Oracle Grid Infrastructure software, or SOFTWARE for all other software.
 For a custom image type, use the image type name. -user user_name Specify an operating system user from whom you are revoking access to the image type.
-Either this parameter or the -role parameter is required. -client cluster_name Optionally, you can specify the name of the client cluster to which the operating system user belongs, if you choose to use the -user parameter.
+Either this parameter or the -role parameter is required. -client cluster_name Optionally, you can specify the name of the client cluster to which the operating system user belongs, if you choose to use the -user parameter. -role role_name Alternative to the -user parameter, you can specify a particular role from which to revoke access to the image.